tuglight/KMeansGP/README.md

 # KMeansGP
-Using Genetic Programming to Obtain Initial Centroids of k-means
+Using Genetic Programming to Reduce Features in k-means Problem Classes